-Phases and teams can both have conditions, and they can be used for similar things.
-When phases and teams are used together (ex. your "In review" phase), you might find yourself wondering where to put a condition.
+Steps and teams can both have conditions, and they can be used for similar things.
+When used together (ex. your "In review" step), you might find yourself wondering where to put a condition.

 Phase conditions should be used if the same rule applies to all teams, without exception.
 An example of this might be to only require review if the PR is being merged into the repo's default branch: